 Side note: Get clear on what you need fake grass for, as this will determine the type, colour and texture you decide.

-From a time point of view, fake grass is cheap, but the initial outlay will cost more than natural grass.
-Fake grass is sold as square meters, making it easy to compare quality and cost.
+From a time point of view, fake grass is cheap, but the initial outlay will cost more than natural grass (see our page for artificial grass price Australia examples).
+Fake grass is sold as square metres, making it easy to compare quality and cost.
 Be sure to measure your area well to get a good idea of the overall cost.
 DIY installation can be a good option, but if you are not already in the know-how, then extensive research on your behalf will be required to ensure you get it right.
 For the best result, we recommend a professional installer, which may save you money in the long run.

 Artificial grass price fluctuates quite dramatically, and as we outline below generally, the more you pay in the beginning, the less stress you deal with later on.